Re-evaluating Minimum Bayes Risk Decoding for Automatic Speech Recognition: Experiments

 \paragraph{Datasets.} Tables~\ref{tab:asr-en-noise} and \ref{tab:asr-ja-noise} show the performance of the decoding algorithms using WER (CER), SemDist, and MetricX.
 MBR decoding outperforms beam search in all the datasets except for AMI-IHM, suggesting that the advantage of MBR decoding over beam search is in a wide range of domains and on both lexical and semantic levels.

-\paragraph{Speech length.} Given that MBR decoding fails to improve on the AMI-IHM dataset, we conduct a post-hoc error analysis on the dataset.
-The corpus records all utterances in the meeting recordings, including very short sentences and pseudowords.
-For example, some instances only have \textit{yeah}, \textit{hmm}, and \textit{gosh} in the transcription.
-We hypothesize that the performance of MBR decoding is low on these instances because the BLEU score cannot evaluate the utility of these instances.
-To this end, we compute the average WER of the beam search and MBR decoding on the AMI-IHM dataset, split according to the number of words in the reference transcription (Figure~\ref{fig:length}).
-While MBR decoding has comparable WER to beam search in most instances, it shows significantly higher WER on instances shorter than six words.
-The results suggest that beam search may be more suitable for very short sentences.
+\paragraph{Speech length.} Given that MBR decoding fails to improve on the AMI-IHM dataset, we conduct a post-hoc error analysis.
+The corpus records all meeting utterances, resulting in many very short transcriptions that contain non-lexical fillers (e.g., \textit{yeah}, \textit{hmm}, \textit{gosh}).
+To investigate MBR's performance on these instances, we compute the average WER of beam search and MBR decoding, split by the number of words in the reference transcription (Figure~\ref{fig:length}).
+While MBR decoding has a comparable WER to beam search overall, it shows a significantly higher WER on instances shorter than six words.
+One of the reasons is likely due to the limitations of BLEU on short sequences.
+If a single filler token is missed or substituted (e.g., \textit{yeah} vs. \textit{yes}), BLEU yields zero overlap, creating a flat utility landscape where no hypothesis is clearly distinguished.
+In this case MBR objective is not informative for selecting the hypothesis, and thus, MBR decoding fails to improve the performance over beam search.

 \paragraph{Noise level.} Tables~\ref{tab:asr-en-snr} and \ref{tab:asr-ja-snr} show the performance under different noise levels.
 The result shows that MBR decoding is more accurate than beam search at any noise level.